 During times of high demand for counseling services and limited availability of staff, students who are not currently at high risk will be placed on a waitlist and contacted as soon as there is an opening.
 Students placed on the waitlist will also be provided with referrals for other low cost/no cost counseling services in the community.

-During the assessment, students and their assessment counselor discuss the student's needs and concerns and decide upon an appropriate plan which might include individual, couple, and/or group therapy.
+During the assessment, students and their assessment counselor discuss the student's needs and concerns and decide upon an appropriate plan which might include individual and/or group therapy.
 When a student's needs are different from the services provided at our office, the counselor will assist the student with a referral.
-Call us at (208) 282-2130 or stop in today for more information.
+Call us at (208) 282-2130.

 Services we provide:

-- Group counseling, biofeedback training, short-term goal-oriented individual counseling, or couple counseling to currently enrolled ISU students
+- Group counseling, biofeedback training, or short-term goal-oriented individual counseling to currently enrolled ISU students

 - Crisis intervention during our regular business hours

 - Consultation services for faculty, staff, families, and friends of students

 - Practicum and internship training for masters level counseling students and doctoral level clinical psychology students

 - We do not provide services to satisfy court orders (e.g. mandated treatment, court ordered mediation, evaluations, or expert opinions).

 - We do not provide psychological assessments (e.g. Attention-Deficit/Hyperactivity Disorder, specific learning disability, differential diagnosis, etc.).